Derby: Economy

 Derby was the home of Core Design (originally based on Ashbourne Road), who developed the successful video game Tomb Raider.
 When Derby's inner ring road was completed in 2010, a section of it was named 'Lara Croft Way' after the game's heroine Lara Croft.
+Lara also has a Made in Derby star.

 One of Derby's longest-established businesses is Royal Crown Derby, which has been producing porcelain since the 1750s.